 “Spice up canned white beans with chorizo, another staple that can be frozen, to make a white bean chorizo salad that will last.
 We make ours with tarragon, but if you don’t have a fresh herb on hand, use dried tarragon and a little dried oregano,” says Jill Donenfeld, chef and co-founder of The Culinistas.

-Tinned Fish = Healthy Burgers
+Tinned Fish = Fish Burgers

 Craving fast food?
 When burger night comes around, you might have to experiment with the canned ingredients you have in your pantry.
 Making your own fish burgers can be fun for the whole family and costs next to nothing.